linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ## Main Interface

-On the main interface, you can do common playing operations and view playlist and song info.
+On the main interface, you can choose from regular options, check view playlist and get song info.

 ![1|main](jpg/main.png)